The Stepfather (1987 film): Plot

-Jim, who has realized Jerry is the man who killed his family, arrives wielding a revolver, but Jerry stabs him to death before Jim can shoot him.
-After terrorizing Stephanie, he corners her in the attic, only to fall through the weak floor down to the bathroom.
-Susan shoots Jerry twice when he tries to attack Stephanie, and Stephanie stabs him in the chest.
-He weakly utters "I love you" and tumbles down the stairs.
-Stephanie later cuts down a birdhouse she and Jerry had built during the time they bonded.
+Jim, who has realized that Jerry is the man who killed his sister's family, arrives wielding a revolver, but Jerry stabs him to death before Jim can shoot him.
+After terrorizing Stephanie, Jerry corners her in the attic, only to fall through the weak floor into the bathroom.
+Before he can kill Stephanie, Susan appears and shoots Jerry twice, but he is still able to reach his knife.
+Stephanie wrests it away and stabs him in the chest.
+He weakly utters "I love you" before tumbling down the stairs.
+Stephanie later cuts down a birdhouse that she and Susan had helped Jerry install.